-AUTOMOBILE RENTAL: Automobile rentals are authorized when their use is more cost-effective than public transportation in a city.
+AUTOMOBILE RENTAL: .
+Automobile rentals are authorized when their use is more cost effective then the use of public transportation, ride shares, and/or taxis.
 The choice of a car should be the smallest which can fulfill the needs of the trip.
 Individual travelers normally should choose compact or subcompact cars.